helanabi/terminal-weather/README.md

 ## Overview

-Get current weather and forecasts for upcoming days
+A CLI program for current weather and short-range forecasts.

 `todo: add demo GIF`